nishishah05/UCIHARproject/README.md

 7. Are there any participants/ activitivies where the Model performace is bad?
 If Yes, Why?

 # Deployment!
-Utilize apps like Physics Toolbox Suite from your smartphone to collect your data in .csv/.txt format.
-Ensure at least 15 seconds of data is collected, trimming edges to obtain 10 seconds of relevant data.
-Collect 3-5 samples per activity class and report accuracy using both featurized and raw data.
-You have to train on UCI dataset (You can use the entire dataset if you want) and test it on the data that you have collected and report the accuracy and confusion matrix.
-Test your model's performance on the collected data, explaining why it succeeded or failed.
+Utilized apps like Physics Toolbox Suite from your smartphone to collect your data in .csv/.txt format.
+At least 15 seconds of data is collected, trimming edges to obtain 10 seconds of relevant data.
+Collected 3-5 samples per activity class and reported accuracy using both featurized and raw data.
+You have to train on UCI dataset and test it on the data that I have collected and reported the accuracy and confusion matrix.
+Tested your model's performance on the collected data, explaining why it succeeded or failed.

 Things to take care of:
 -Ensure the phone is placed in the same position for all the activities.